 - NCS members are expected to comply with all COVID-19 safety guidelines from USA Swimming, North Carolina Swimming, the State of North Carolina, local jurisdictions, aquatic facilities, and member clubs.

 The USA Swimming Board of Directors has extended the current COVID-related requirements for sanctioning competition through August 31, 2022.
 There are a few changes to the requirements which were in place during 2020 and 2021.
 Specifically, the requirements to provide a statement of local protocols, plan for ingress and egress of spectators and planned numbers of people anticipated in specific spaces are no longer in place.

-All safety precautions previously put in place will remain in full effect.
+All safety precautions remain in full effect.
 Above all else, it is important to remember that all training and competition must conform to local, state, and federal public health guidelines.